Visit the Chateau de Nyon Castle in Switzerland with its local history museum, porcelain displays and marvelous views of Lake Geneva and Mt Blanc.

 Nyon is a lovely town but it has never been of real strategic importance and this is reflected in the rather small section devoted to local history.
 (The Roman period is covered in the nearby Roman Museum.)
 Some furniture, paintings, and appliances explain Nyon’s history and the limited industry that allowed the town to expand more than many other similar fishing villages did on the shores of Lake Geneva.

 Parts of Nyon Castle was used as courthouse up to 1999 but more interesting are the prison cells at the top floor that were in used up to 1979.
 The graffiti on the walls, a notice that expressly forbids writing on furniture, and some prison furniture are on display.

-For children, the architecture of the castle including spiral staircase, open verandas, the roof rafters, and the prison cells will be of more interest than the displays.
-A few board games are available for children to play at the upper floors at the end of the formal museum.
+For children, the architecture of the castle including the spiral staircase, open verandas, the roof rafters, and the prison cells will be of more interest than the displays.
+A few board games are available for children to play on the upper floors at the end of the formal museum.

 Visiting Chateau de Nyon Castle

 The Historic Museum with Porcelain Exhibition in the Chateau de Nyon is open Tuesday to Sunday (as well as on holiday Mondays).
 From November to March, the museum is open from 2 to 5 pm and from April to October from 10 am to 5 pm.
 The entrance is from the basement accessible by stairs or an elevator in the castle courtyard.

 Admission to the museum is CHF8 (free for under 16s), which includes admission to the Roman Museum and Musée du Léman as well.
 Admission is free on the first Sunday of each month.
 The Swiss Museum Pass is valid.